 So where is the best place to stay in Kyoto?
 If you’re interested in temple-hopping – one of the best activities in Kyoto – try to find a place in the Higashiyama district!
 Famous for its many beautiful and historic temples, some of the best Kyoto attractions are located within easy walking distance.
 If you’re only spending a weekend in Kyoto this is ideal, as you won’t have to spend much time on transportation!

 One of the coolest neighbourhoods in Kyoto is Gion.
 However, it’s unlikely you’ll actually find a place to stay here.
 It’s so popular, and most of its streets are dedicated primarily to its famous tea houses and merchant homes.
 Still, if you have the money to spend, give it a go!
 It’s not every day that you get to stay in a neighbourhood that is an iconic and integral part of a community’s culture!
+There are also some great Kyoto Airbnbs in this area.

 Another great neighbourhood you can stay in is Downtown Kawaramachi.
 It’s central and modern, but really close to the oldest parts of Kyoto.
 A vacation in Kyoto is always really well spent here.